Saeed096/HotelBookingSystem/README.md

 I didnot use authorize("Admin") attribute on endpoints like getAll() although it is specific for admins to make sure that if you forgot registering using admin account you can also access it

-You can find ERD and database backup in the repository "There are also default data on context by seeding" All required features are done, if there is anything you want to ask for, I am all ears..
+You can find ERD and database backup in the repository "There are also default data on context by seeding"

+All required features are done, if there is anything you want to ask for, contact me..